Sher Anderson Petty wanted to know “Where would I fit in the conversation?” When she found that she did it “opened my eyes.”

-Sher Anderson Perry is a leader.
+Sher Anderson Petty is a leader.
 Even in a group of educational leaders, she stands out by asking hard questions and interrogating ideas, while, all the time, building community and relationships with her peers.
 Sher came to Re-Imagining Migration through her long connection to Project Zero at the Harvard Graduate School of Education, attended a virtual seminar in the summer of 2020, and continued her work as a fellow during the next school year.
 Re-Imagining Migration Executive Director Adam Strom caught up with her recently over Zoom to talk about the ways that Re-Imagining Migration has impacted her classroom, her teaching, and her students.

 Getting to Know Re-Imagining Migration